HIV/AIDS Pandemic

 - Efficiency: increased transparency, oversight, and accountability across PEPFAR

-- Sustainability: sustainable governance models and increased country fiscal contributions and local partner implementation
+- Sustainability: sustainable governance, increased country funding and local partner implementation

 - Partnership: renewed national and global commitments to an AIDS-free generation

-- Human Rights: promotion and protection of human rights for all, including LGBT people, women and girls, and other vulnerable populations
+- Human Rights: promotion and protection of human rights for all, including LGBT people and other vulnerable populations